Design + accessibility

 Always be careful when hiding things.

-hide from everything—including screen readers- Use a
+display: none & hidden hide from everything—including screen readers

-class to hide only from sited users
+Use a .visually-hidden class to hide only from sited users

 HTML